cilium/cilium/Documentation/gettingstarted/minikube.rst

     svc/app1-service   10.0.0.199   <none>        80/TCP    37s
     svc/kubernetes     10.0.0.1     <none>        443/TCP   27m

-Each pods will be represented in Cilium as `endpoint`.
+Each pod will be represented in Cilium as an :ref:`endpoint`.
 We can invoke the ``cilium`` tool inside the Cilium pod to list them:

 ::